Reach for the Top: Eligibility

 Participants must be "continuously enrolled in a secondary school" to be eligible for participation in Reach for the Top.
 The age limit restricts participants to those who are 19 or younger at the beginning of the school year.
 There are no rules about the language of instruction in a school or that a school must be in Canada, but the vast majority of teams come from anglophone schools in provinces with established leagues.

-Quebec colleges, distinct post-secondary institutions, by definition do not fit eligibility requirements.
-However, given that the first-year of college is effectively equivalent to Grade 12 in other Canadian provinces, the participation of year one college students in Quebec has been allowed in practice.
+In theory, Quebec colleges, distinct post-secondary institutions, do not meet eligibility requirements.
+In practice, because the first year of college is mostly equivalent to Grade 12 in other Canadian provinces, these players have been allowed.